-AD–WO has undertaken projects in Ethiopia, Israel, South Korea, Sweden, and the United States, engaging with programs as varied as multi-family residential, agricultural township revitalization, urban renewal in immigrant communities, collaborative art installations, and exhibition design.
-As a roving practice, AD–WO is committed to operating somewhere between traditional disciplinary boundaries and across geographic borders, investing equally into theoretical research and built projects.
+AD–WO is an architectural practice based in Providence, Rhode Island.
+The practice is committed to establishing an operational terrain between the discipline’s content and container.
+AD–WO has undertaken projects in Ethiopia, Israel, South Korea, Sweden, and the United States, engaging with programs as varied as multi-family residential, agricultural township revitalization, civic infrastructure in immigrant communities, collaborative art installations, and exhibition design.
+As a roving practice, AD–WO is committed to research and design across geopolitical borders.
 AD–WO’s work is direct and responsive yet seeks to create environments for unexpected narratives to emerge.